VoronDesign/VoronUsers/printer_mods/consibonsi/Y-Mod_SW_9mm/README.md

 * 3x M3 Heat inserts (from the SW BOM)

 ## Slicer settins:
-* Mainlyy this should be printed with the Voron PIF settings (4P,40% Infill etc.)
+* Mainly this should be printed with the Voron PIF settings (4P, 40% Infill etc.)
 * But i recommend to print the panels and motor top mount with 100% infill.
 The panels will bent less and the section of the motor mount where you screw it to the 2020 extrusion is more stable.

 ## Notes regarding the Deckpanels: